ArchangelX360/gradle-icon-generator-plugin/README.md

   - In Java multiple classes are allowed inside the same file, so the path generation requirement does not allow us to infer the output subdirectories from a source file, it will at best give us up to the package name which could lead to incorrect cleanup of outputs of other classes of the package
+- the plugin's extension exposes a `PatternFilterable` property to give the most filtering flexibility to users

 ### Optimisations